Andreas Gruber (footballer)

-Andreas Gruber (born 29 June 1995) is an Austrian professional footballer who plays as a winger for Dunajská Streda.
+Andreas Gruber (born 29 June 1995) is an Austrian professional footballer who plays as a winger for Slovak First Football League side Dunajská Streda.

 Career

 Gruber made his league debut in a 1–1 home draw against Austria Wien by coming on as a substitute for Daniel Beichler after 81 minutes.

 International career

 Gruber has been capped at youth level for Austria.